 One of the most detrimental parts of Canadian history was residential schools the overall acts of colonialism against the Indigenous people and their culture.
 This is an act that can never be forgotten by the Indigenous people of Canada because of the horrible effects it had towards their people.
 These effects are everlasting and are getting passed down from generation to generation.
 By implementing reconciliation into our country, we will accept the wrong we have done in the past and will go forth to work towards a new future.
-We, as a country, will do this by educating ourselves not only on the harsh effects of the residential schools but also educate ourselves on the Indigenous culture that luckily still exists today.
-We can only hope this means we can look forward to the positive future this country that will be immersed in decolonization and Indigenous ways of knowing.
+We, as a country, will do this by educating ourselves not only on the harsh effects of the residential schools but also educate ourselves on the beautiful Indigenous culture that exists today.
+We can only hope that by doing this, it will means we can look forward to the positive future of this country and that we will be immersed in decolonization and overall, Indigenous ways of knowing.

 I believe reconciliation starts within the classroom.

 - Since the Canadian education system did in fact fail the Indigenous people in the past, it is up to us as the new and knowledgeable educators to bring the truth of the past into light to allow this to never happen again in our country or anywhere in this world.
 I believe that, as educators, are the basis for change in this world.
 We are the ones who are/ will be educating current and future generations and with that, it is our duty to educate them of the past horrors and as well as immerse them in Indigenous culture.
 It is crucial to also show Indigenous students, if they have fears of what their ancestors went through, that the classroom and the curriculum is now a place that celebrates and accepts their culture with welcome arms.